20 hours every two years

-Continuing education requirements apply whether the applicant renewing a license is living or working within Oregon or outside of the state so long as Oregon registration is maintained.
+Continuing education requirements apply whether the renewal applicant is living or working within Oregon or outside of the state so long as Oregon registration is maintained.
 Hours in excess of those required for the two-year reporting period shall not be carried forward and applied toward the succeeding two-year CEU renewal requirements.

-OHLA will audit a select percentage of licenses with continuing education requirements.
-Practitioners notified of selection for audit of continuing education attestation must submit to the agency, within 30 calendar days from the date of notification, satisfactory evidence of participation in required continuing education
+HLO audits a percentage of registrants randomly for continuing education requirements.
+Practitioners notified of selection for audit of continuing education requirements must submit to the agency, within 30 calendar days from the date of notification, satisfactory evidence of participation in required continuing education.

 Documentation of a certificate of completion of attendance at a program or course provided by the sponsor must include: